 The department’s designated records custodian is Georgia Smith (208) 332-3570 ext.
 2102.
 The designated backup is JoAnna Henry (208) 332-3570 ext.
 3146.

 Pursuant to Idaho Code § 74-102(10), the department may recover costs associated with the disclosure of department records when responding to the request requires more than two hours of labor and copying records exceeds 100 pages.
-The department considers actual cost for all requests made in a calendar year of $100 or less to be nominal and incidental and does not seek reimbursement for the first $100 of actual costs incurred.
+The department considers the actual cost for all requests made in a calendar year of $100 or less to be nominal and incidental and does not seek reimbursement for the first $100 of actual costs incurred.

-Requesting Confidential Employment Security Information
+Requesting Confidential Employment Security Records

 Employer: If you are an employer requesting information about your business, you need to complete an informed consent release.